 - 2. Enter a new 5-digit Authority Code.
 (Double chirps after each button press).
 The keypad chirps 3 times after the 5th digit's entry. - 3.
 Re-enter the new Authority Code for confirmation.
 The keypad will chirp FOUR times after successful confirmation.
 A long beep indicates a failure to change the code. - 4.
 Test the new code to confirm it. - The user is given 2 minutes to complete this procedure.
-If it isn't completed in time, or an error is made, the system will exit learn mode and a long chirp will sound to indicate the error. - While in "Learn Mode," each button push provides a double-chirp and the backlight flashes. - The authority code is to be controlled by individuals (owners of vehicle, fleet manager, etc.) who manage the distribution of access codes to vehicle users. - The authority code should be changed when the vehicle is sold. - The authority code does not enable secure functions (lock/unlock doors, etc.) it is only used to assign access codes. - Doorbell systems only allow codes using buttons 1-4 and provides for 4 unique access codes. - The keypad automatically leaves "Learn Mode" when the new code is set.
+If it isn't completed in time, or an error is made, the system will exit learn mode and a long chirp will sound to indicate the error. - While in "Learn Mode," each button push provides a double-chirp and the backlight flashes. - The authority code is to be controlled by individuals (owners of vehicle, fleet manager, etc.) who manage the distribution of access codes to vehicle users.

+- The authority code does not enable secure functions (lock/unlock doors, etc.) - it is only used to assign access codes. - Doorbell systems only allow codes using buttons 1-4 and provides for 4 unique access codes. - The keypad automatically leaves "Learn Mode" when the new code is set.